The Junction of Immersive Analytics and Virtual Reconstructions -- A Case Study on the Mausoleum of Emperor Maxentius: Background

-As we will discuss later in this work, virtual and immersive reconstructions often consist not only of the cultural heritage object itself but also of an artificial environment which, to some degree, resembles the environment where the object was formerly to be found.
-This concept adheres to the idea of \emph{situated analytics}, which puts data representations in relation to germane objects, places, and persons to improve understanding and decision-making~\cite[p.~185]{marriott2018immersive}.
-For example, it might overlay an existing object with analysis information about it and is, thus, tightly linked to AR applications. \emph{Embodiment} relates to the interaction of a human with a system through touch, gestures, or voice as a form of physical affordance rather than point and click interaction as it is typical for desktop PCs~\cite[p.~3, p.~101]{marriott2018immersive}.
+The research direction that concerns itself with investigating how to exploit tools which engage the user to increase data understanding is called \emph{immersive analytics}~\cite{marriott2018immersive}.
+In their book on immersive analytics, Marriott et al. describe several additional relevant aspects apart from those already discussed.
+One of these is \emph{situated analytics}, which places data representations in relation to relevant objects, places, and persons to enhance understanding and decision-making~\cite{ElSayed2015}.
+For example, it might overlay an existing object with analysis information about it and is thus tightly linked to AR applications.
+Another is the \emph{embodiment}, which relates to the interaction of a human with a system through touch, gestures, or voice as a form of physical affordance, rather than the point-and-click interaction typical of desktop PCs~\cite{Bueschel2018}.
 That said, the concept of \emph{multi-modality} is closely related, as it encompasses input and output addressing multiple senses, such as vision, hearing, touch, kinesthesis, and (less commonly) smell.
-The \emph{psychological immersion}, also called \emph{engagement}~\cite[p.~10]{marriott2018immersive}, is another important concept, as there is evidence that task performance and recall are boosted through heightened engagement~\cite{makowski2017being}.
-The last concept to mention is \emph{collaborative immersive analytics}.
-In IA, many problems addressed require more than one person to solve~\cite[p.~221]{marriott2018immersive}, leading to multiple people working in the same virtual environment.
-This includes the collaboration of multiple people from different physical locations and even at various points in time.